 - May not provide sufficient head support for newborns.

 5. Vlokup Baby Water Ring Sling Carrier

 Best for Water

-Do you want to take your little mite into the swimming pool but are afraid you might lose a grip on them?
-The answer could be a ring sling which will hold your baby but not the water.
+Do you want to take your little one into the swimming pool but are afraid you might lose a grip on them?
+The answer could be a ring sling that will hold your baby but not the water.
 A light, non-absorbent fabric won’t weigh you down.

 Introducing your little one to the delights of a swimming pool can be a daunting experience.
 Maybe you have other children who you need to supervise in the pool too.
 This sling from Vlokup has been designed with these issues in mind — play in the shallows with your toddler while baby is safe in the sling.

 It is made from 100 percent polyester jersey mesh, which won’t get heavy in the water.
 It will also dry quickly.
 Available in 14 different colors, there should be one suitable for all tastes.

 The strong aluminum rings make the sling easy to adjust and comfortable to wear.
 When you have baby in the water with you, the optimal position is high on the chest.
 You want to be sure their head is clear of the water.

 The sling has a portable packing pocket and is suitable for babies weighing from 8 to 35 pounds.